25+ Portfolio Design Trends in 2023

 Robin Mastromarino’s portfolio looks like a website for a bar or fashion designer or professional athlete, depending on which part of the slider you view first.
 It’s beautiful and simple and what’s most impressive is the room each project has to shine.

 Subtle cues help users understand elements of the portfolio, such as small numerals above the headline, and the date below.
-Plus, the slide element that encourages left to right scrolling with partial headlines from other projects.
+Plus, the slide element encourages left-to-right scrolling with partial headlines from other projects.

 The other things that are so nice about this portfolio style are that as a designer you don’t have to come up with something completely new to show off your work.
 With big “art” for projects, completed jobs are the focus, rather than creating something completely new.
 (How’s that for creating something you can update quickly?)